Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Additional Related Work

-\textbf{Behavior Cloning.} BC directly performs maximum likelihood estimation (MLE) on the expert dataset, enabling accurate reproduction of expert actions within the support of demonstrations.
-However, its offline learning nature prevents BC from recovering expert actions on states unvisited in demonstrations, leading to the compounding error problem \citep{ross2010efficient}. \citet{ross2010efficient} first established that BC achieves an imitation gap bound with quadratic dependence on the horizon HH H at the population level. \citet{rajaraman2020fundamental} and \citet{xu2020error} subsequently extended this analysis to the finite sample regime.
-Critically, \citet{rajaraman2020fundamental} proved a fundamental $\Omega (H^2)$ lower bound for any offline IL algorithm, including BC, demonstrating that online interaction is essential for breaking the quadratic barrier.
-Recently, \citet{foster2024behavior} developed a sharp analysis of BC with general function approximation under stationarity assumptions, while \citet{max2025continuous} investigated BC in continuous control settings and proved that BC can suffer an exponentially growing imitation gap with respect to the horizon in certain constructed hard instances. \\ \textbf{Adversarial Imitation Learning.} Unlike BC, AIL operates on the principle of state-action distribution matching.
-Building on this foundation, numerous practical AIL algorithms have been developed and applied across diverse domains \citep{ho2016gail,fu2018airl, ke19imitation_learning_as_f_divergence, Kostrikov19dac, dadashi2021primal, viano2022proximal, swamy2023inverse, watson2023coherent, ren2024hybrid, viel2025il_soar}.
-Empirical studies~\citep{ho2016gail, Kostrikov19dac, ghasemipour2019divergence} have revealed a key advantage: AIL can mitigate the compounding error problem that plagues BC.
-This observation has motivated extensive theoretical investigation~\citep{zhang2020gail, Chen20on_computation_and_generalization_of_gail, rajaraman2020fundamental, rajaraman2021value, xu2020error, liu2021provably, xu2022understanding, viano2024better} into AIL's underlying mechanisms.
-Notably, \citet{agarwal2019reinforcement,xu2020error} proved that AIL achieves an imitation gap bound of $\gO (H)$ with only linear dependence on the horizon $H$, thereby provably eliminating BC's compounding error problem. \citet{rajaraman2020fundamental} advanced this line of work by introducing improved state-action distribution estimation for AIL, yielding better sample complexity bounds.
-More recently, \citet{liu2021provably, viano2024better} extended AIL theory to the function approximation setting.
-In this work, we focus on the theoretical analysis of Q-based IL and reveal that Bellman constraints play a role analogous to the direct RL optimization in AIL, serving as the crucial mechanism for eliminating compounding errors. \\ \textbf{Q-learning-based Imitation Learning.} To circumvent adversarial optimization in AIL, a family of non-adversarial Q-based IL methods \citep{Kostrikov20value_dice, garg2021iq-learn, lsiq2023, rize2025karimi, li2025multi} has emerged that directly optimize a single maximization objective over Q-functions.
+\textbf{Q-learning-based Imitation Learning.} To circumvent adversarial optimization in AIL, a family of non-adversarial Q-based IL methods \citep{Kostrikov20value_dice, garg2021iq-learn, lsiq2023, rize2025karimi, li2025multi} has emerged that directly optimize a single maximization objective over Q-functions.
 ValueDICE, the pioneering Q-based IL method, derived a Q-function objective from KL-divergence-based distribution matching through a change-of-variables transformation of the reward function.
 Building on this foundation, IQ-Learn \citep{garg2021iq-learn} exploited the closed-form solution to entropy-regularized RL to convert AIL's minimax objective into a single maximization problem.
 Importantly, while IQ-Learn's official MuJoCo implementation includes a regularization term that substantially improves performance, this term was not presented in the original paper.
 LS-IQ \citep{lsiq2023} subsequently interpreted this regularization as $\chi^2$-divergence minimization over mixture distributions and introduced additional techniques to enhance training stability.
 RIZE \citep{rize2025karimi} further extended LS-IQ through adaptive regularization.
 In contrast to these empirical advances, this paper provides a systematic theoretical analysis of Q-based IL.
 We identify conceptual connections between existing regularization techniques and our proposed Bellman constraints, offering a fundamental RL-based explanation for their effectiveness: propagating Q-value information through environment dynamics from visited to unvisited states is essential for Q-based IL to generalize beyond demonstrations and mitigate compounding errors.